Additor/lib-htmlextract-js/README.md

 By default, it uses two extractors, [ContextExtractor]() and [MetaExtractor]().

-Also, you can configure its extractor through passing `option` parameter.
+Also, you can configure this extractor through passing `option` parameter.
 ```js
 const option = {
     charset: 'EUC-KR',      // if you set, "iconv-lite" converts the HTML document.